input-output-hk/mantis/doc/opcodes.md

 #### 0x33    CALLER          Get caller address.
 This is the address of the account that is directly responsible for this execution

 Stored in the transaction.

-TODO

-1. transaction.from
-2. address of contract which invoked subcontract

 #### 0x36    CALLDATASIZE    Get size of input data in current environment